MarkusThill/MGAB/README.md

 ![\frac{dx}{dt} = \beta \cdot \frac{x(t-\tau)}{1+x(t-\tau)^n} - \gamma x(t)](https://render.githubusercontent.com/render/math?math=%5Cfrac%7Bdx%7D%7Bdt%7D%20%3D%20%5Cbeta%20%5Ccdot%20%5Cfrac%7Bx(t-%5Ctau)%7D%7B1%2Bx(t-%5Ctau)%5En%7D%20-%20%5Cgamma%20x(t))

 The parameters are real numbers which we set to τ=18, n=10, β=0.25, γ=0.1.
 Additionally, a constant history parameter is required which is set to h=0.9.
-A sufficiently long time series is generated using the [JiTCDDE](https://github.com/neurophysik/jitcdde) solver using a integration stepsizize of one, which is then divided into 10 new time series.
+A sufficiently long time series is generated using the [JiTCDDE](https://github.com/neurophysik/jitcdde) solver ( with an integration stepsize of one) which is then divided into 10 new time series.
 The time delay embedding of such a time series is illustrated in Fig. 1.

 ![Pseudo-code of the anomaly insertion procedure for Mackey-Glass time series.][timedelay]<br>**Figure 1**: Time  delay  embedding  of  the  Mackey-Glass  attractor.